BLOG

 That’s not the only way Dialpad Ai can help us during periods of high call volume.
 It automatically transcribes conversations (more accurately than almost all leading competitors!), so agents don’t have to waste time on manual note-taking.
 From there, we can create Real-Time Assist (RTA) cards with notes about tricky topics and set them to be triggered when specific phrases or keywords come up in conversation:

-Screenshot of Dialpad's real time assist card feature popping up helpful notes for an agent or rep when a tricky question comes up on a call
+Screenshot of Dialpad's AI-powered real time assist card feature that is useful for an agent or rep when a tricky question comes up on a call

 Dialpad Ai also automatically highlights key action items from all your conversations to make sure agents don’t miss a thing when they’re under pressure.
 (Oh, and let’s not forget about the built-in voicemail feature that’ll come in handy when you’re missing more calls than usual.)